 Local anesthetics exist in ionized (cation) and unionized forms.
 Ionization of the drug affects its transportation across the lipid plasma membrane.
 The ionized form (water-soluble but lipid insoluble) of a local anesthetic is important as it is the most active at the receptor site (lipidic plasma membrane/axon).
 However, this form has poor penetration in the neuronal membrane (where lies the receptor site for local anesthetics).

 The pH and pKa are important in determining the ionization of the drug.
 In regional anesthesia, for example, when the drugs are injected into the infected tissues, the local pH is low, which leads to a more ionized form.
 Thus, there is reduced diffusion into the membrane and slow clinical effect.
 This can be facilitated by adding bicarbonate to the local anesthetic, thereby leading to a faster onset of action.

 However, it is important to note that the action of local anesthetics is dependent on both the ionized and non-ionized forms of the drug.
-The ionized form of the drug is water soluble and the non-ionized form of the drug is lipid soluble (soluble in plasma membrane of a cell/axon).
+The ionized form of the drug is water-soluble and the non-ionized form of the drug is lipid-soluble (soluble in the plasma membrane of a cell/axon).

 Before reaching (the non-ionized form of drug), the plasma membrane of axon (site of action), a drug (ionized form of drug) must pass through the aqueous extracellular phase.

 Classification of Local Anesthetics